puredrinkology/website/content/recipes/fig_old_fashioned/index.md

 author: "Pure Drinkology"
 collection:
   - fall
-description: "The Fig Old Fashioned is a twist on the classic Old Fashioned, a cocktail family born in the 1800s.
-It's a riff on the traditional recipe, using fig syrup to bring a unique sweetness and fruitiness to the bourbon base, balanced by aromatic bitters. "
+description: "The Fig Old Fashioned isn't just a cocktail; it's an experience.
+Imagine the robust, oaky bourbon you love, but with a gentle nudge towards sweetness and depth, thanks to the fig syrup.
+Figs bring this unique balance of sweetness and earthiness that's perfect for those who like their drinks with a bit of character. "
 flavor_description: "The Fig Old Fashioned is a beautifully balanced cocktail.
 The fig syrup adds a touch of sweetness with earthy, jammy notes that complement the bourbon's oaky spice.
 Aromatic bitters provide a subtle layer of complexity, enhancing the fig and bourbon flavors.
 The result is a smooth, mellow, and utterly satisfying drink with a lingering warmth. "
 bartender_tips: "Use a good quality fig syrup, preferably homemade for a more complex flavor.
 A dash of Angostura bitters adds a warm spice that complements the fig.  Muddle the fig syrup with the bitters in the bottom of the glass to release its aromas.
 Use a large ice cube for slower dilution and a smoother drink.
 Garnish with a fig slice or a sprig of rosemary for a touch of elegance. "
 ingredients: